Who is an asylee?

 Can asylees legally work in the United States?

 Yes.
-Once granted asylum, the asylee is authorized to work in the U.S. and apply for a social security number.
+Once granted asylum, an asylee is authorized to work in the U.S. and apply for a social security number.
 Asylum seekers are also eligible for work authorization if their case has been pending for more six months.

 Can an asylee become an U.S. citizen?